Debye Length

 Optical emission spectroscopy is a technique that involves analysing the emission spectrum of a plasma to obtain information about its properties.
 By studying the spectral line broadening of specific transitions, both the electron temperature and plasma density parameters can be measured, and combined to give a measurement of the Debye length of the plasma.
 A key advantage of this technique is that it is a completely non invasive technique, however it requires careful consideration of several factors that can affect the line broadening of the spectra.
 A deep understanding of these line spectra is important for this technique.

-Impedans Ltd. is renowned for its Langmuir probe instruments designed to determine the Debye length and provide comprehensive plasma diagnostics.
-A key feature is the inclusing of a software package that performs all of the anlysis of the IV curve, an outputs values for the Debye length and several other key plasma parameters.
-These probes have been widely used for many different applications, and have featured in over 100 scientific publications.
+Impedans Ltd. is renowned for its Langmuir probe diagnostic tool designed to determine the Debye length in a wide range of laboratory plasma systems.
+A key feature is the inclusion of a software package that performs all of the analysis of the IV curve, an outputs values for the Debye length in addition to several other key plasma parameters.
+These probes have been widely used for many different applications and have featured in over 100 scientific publications.

 Applications of Debye Length Measurement #